Chartered Secretary Mentorship Programme 2018 – Nurturing our Young Professionals

 - Earn recognition and appreciation

-In addition, mentors will gain a maximum of five MCPD points on satisfactory completion of a mentorship programme and related activities.
+In addition, mentors will gain a maximum of five CPD points upon satisfactory completion of the mentorship programme and related activities.

 The Mentorship Programme is open to HKICS members, graduates and registered students.
 All applications will be subject to HKICS’s review and approval.

-Associates, graduates and registered students with less than 15 years of working experience, who are willing to commit to the programme and actively participate in HKICS activities.
+Associates, graduates and registered students with less than 10 years of working experience, who are willing to commit to the programme and actively participate in HKICS activities.
+Subject to availabilities, mentees from previous programmes can also apply but priority will be given to new applicants.

 Fellows and associates of HKICS possessing at least 15 years of working experience, who are willing to commit to the programme for nurturing the Chartered Secretarial profession.
-They should also be active in participating HKICS activities.
+They should also be actively participating in HKICS activities.

 Mentors will be paired with a maximum of two mentees based on individual learning needs and compatibility of the mentees.
 Mentors and mentees shall agree on the mode and frequency of interaction at the beginning of the programme, but the Institute recommends two to four meetings during the term.
 In addition, participants will be invited to attend group mentorship events.